wojciechjablonsk1/wojciechjablonsk1.github.io/index.md

 ### 🤖 6-DOF Robotic Arm
-My engineering thesis project — a complete mechatronic robotic arm with custom SolidWorks design, ESP32 control, and C++/Python software.
+My engineering thesis project — a complete mechatronic robotic arm with custom SolidWorks parts designed for 3d printing, ESP32 and PCA9685 control, and C++/Python software with custom C++ libraries in a ROS like architecture.

 [View Project →](/projects/robotic-arm-6dof/)